-ı
+1 1

 1. Collaboratively develops a written plan/protocol with detailed

 intervention steps including what, who, when, where, how much/often.

 2. Supports consultee in implementing the chosen evidence-based

 interventions through demonstration, training, and ongoing feedback

 3. Assess and provide feedback on intervention plan integrity on a regular

 basis

 4. Uses performance feedback with graphed implementation rates

 Intervention Evaluation and Follow-up

-Collaboration C ase F Rating 9
+Collaboration C ase F Rating 3

 NA 0 1 2

 1. Uses a collaborative process to evaluate outcomes and determine next

 steps.

 2. Uses single case methods or features of single case methodology and

 shares/discuss outcomes regularly.

 3. Assesses social validity of treatment outcomes

 Logistics C ase F Rating 9

 NA 0 1 2

-4. Evaluates the size of the effect
+4. Evaluates the size of the effect -

+1. Dividuos die size of the effect

 5. Evaluates any unintended effects of the evidence-based interventions

 6. Assesses intervention transfer/generalization, maintenance, and need for

 continuation

 7. Recycles and follows up as necessary